-For 15 years, The Freechild Project has been compiling resources from around the world in an effort to promote social change by and with young people.
+For more than 20 years, the Freechild Institute for Youth Engagement has been compiling resources from around the world in an effort to promote social change by and with young people.
 A lot of people have asked about how we decide which resources are selected, and which are denied from being listed.

 In our continuing commitment to transparency and openness, we offer the following diagram as an illustration of which websites and organizations are selected to be in our listings.
 This tool in order to foster reflection, consideration, and growth by individuals and organizations serving young people in a myriad of ways.